gvwilson/thirdbit/src/fiction/makers-return/index.md

 and she was surprised by how light and stiff the fabric was.
 And by how it smelled:
-underneath the sharp sting of cleaning fluid she could make out a whiff of ancient sweat.
+underneath the sharp sting of cleaning fluid there was more than a whiff of ancient sweat.

-"Keep the visor up,"
+"Keep your visor up anyway,"
 was all Captain Leung said when she commented on it.
-He swapped its gloves for another pair and muttered something about spare parts, but finally stepped back and said that would have to do.
+He swapped its gloves for another pair and muttered something about spare parts, then stepped back and said that would have to do.

 Violet's legs swished against each other as she followed him to the central ladder.
-Her weight stayed the same the whole way down, and for the first time she wondered if they were doing the right thing or whether they should have stayed in space.
+Her weight stayed the same the whole way down, and for the first time she wondered if they should have stayed in space.
-They had been attacked,
+Everyone they were about to meet was either a bot or armed—everyone except the girl.
-and everyone waiting to greet them seemed to have weapons—everyone except the girl, who Violet really hoped was the person she had been talking to.
+Violet really hoped she was the person they had been talking to.

-She climbed awkwardly through the shuttle's hatch, then froze.
+She climbed awkwardly through the shuttle's hatch, then froze for a moment.
-Two large gray bots she had never seen before filled the back half of the cabin.
+Two large bots she had never seen before occupied the back half of the cabin.
 "Z40" was stencilled on the front of one and "Z51" on the other.
-Their legs were folded beneath them, and their arms were tucked against their sides, but even so she could see they had the same overall design as the bigger of the two bots waiting outside.
+Each had four legs folded beneath it and thick arms tucked against its sides, but even so she could see they had the same overall design as the bigger of the two bots waiting outside.
 These hadn't been built to do repairs or look after people.
 These had been built to fight.

-Captain Leung must have seen the look on her face.
+Captain Leung saw the look on her face.
-"Don't worry,
+"Don't worry,"
+he reassured her.
-they have a dozen different firewalls to keep them on our side.
+"They have a dozen different interlocks to keep them from going rogue.
 And if those don't work, I have this."
 He pointed at one of the controls set into the chest of his suit.

 Violet nodded,
+not feeling any safer,
-not feeling reassured in the least, and took her seat.
+and took her seat.
 She nodded again when the captain asked if she was ready.

-The shuttle's takeoff was as bumpy as the ark's landing, but only lasted a second.
+The shuttle's takeoff was as bumpy as the ark's landing, but only lasted a few seconds.
-It took her a moment to realize that the view in front of her wasn't a screen.
+It took her a moment to realize that the view in front of her was a windshield rather than a screen.
-She was looking through a windshield, and that was actual sunlight making her squint.
+That was actual sunlight making her squint.
 Those were real trees in the distance, and the blue overhead was the actual sky.
 She wasn't in virtual.